-The project Work Schedule and planning matrix for deliverables is attached to the report as Annex-F which shows the progress till the reporting month.
+The project Work Schedule and planning matrix for deliverables is attached to the report as Annex-I which shows the progress till the reporting month.

-5.5 WORK SCHEDULE / ACTIVITIES FOR THIRD QUARTER (JULY TO SEPTEMBER 2021)
+5.5 WORK SCHEDULE / ACTIVITIES FOR THIRD & FOURTH QUARTER (JULY TO DECEMBER 2021)

-Work Plan / activities planned for the 3rd Quarter (July 2021 to September 2021 is attached as Annex-G to this report.
+Work Plan / Activities planned for the 3rd & 4th Quarters July 2021 to December 2021 are attached as Annex-J to this report.

-ANNEXES A TO G
+ANNEXES A TO J